"It's a fusion of art & high-tech & Latham is a Master Photographer"

 My first tour of the south island was in February 1988.
-My sister had returned home on holiday & we did a 2 week “tiki tour” down south.
+My sister had returned home on holiday & we did a two week “tiki tour” down south.
 I was constantly wanting to stop & take photos, Anne (sis) was forever yelling “Peter, hurry up”!
-Envying scores of cyclists touring the island, I decided that that was the way to do it & so 12 months later I did.
-I spent 6 months washing dishes at weekends to fund new camera equipment, this time a brand new Bronica ETRS 645 (read my article in "NZ Adventure", Jan 1990.)
+Envying scores of cyclists touring the island, I decided that that was the way to do it & so twelve months later I did.
+In order to fund bigger & better camera equipment, I took on a second job of washing dishes at weekends & then packed my bike with all I could carry, including a new Bronica ETRS 645 medium format camera (read my article in "NZ Adventure", Jan 1990.)

-I went on to spend many years travelling the world as a photographer aboard cruise ships, returning home to Auckland in 2003, when I began experimenting with a large format printer & printing onto canvas.
-After much trial & error, I focused my attention towards iconic images of NZ & began to establish relationships with prominent art galleries.
-10 years ago, many people were reluctant to appreciate photography as "art", so I experimented with different digital techniques to try & overcome this.
+I went on to spend many years travelling the world as a photographer aboard cruise ships & was lucky to travel to & photograph many of the world's most exotic sights, before I then returned home to Auckland in 2003.
+Having been exposed to the new technology of a large format inkjet printer at sea, I quickly purchased my own & began experimenting with printing some of my images onto canvas.
+After much trial & error, I focused my attention towards iconic images of New Zealand & began to establish relationships with prominent art galleries.
+Back then, many people were reluctant to appreciate photography as "art", so I experimented with different digital techniques to try & overcome this.
 Times have changed & we are now catching up with the rest of the world, where fine art photography is coveted & collectors regularly invest six-figure sums for prized works.

 From the outset, I developed my signature box frames for mounting my stretched canvases & these proved enormously popular with my range of triptychs.
 Ever wishing to innovate, I created an acrylic "ice cube" to house my work "Ice Arch" & then diversified to offer my prints on 100% cotton rag, fine art paper.
 I recently developed my oval frames for both paper & canvas prints & am now pioneering high-resolution "Art On Glass" - a very difficult medium to master, but the results are astounding & the potential is very exciting.
 Trust me, photography is a very demanding profession.
 The illiusion is that I spend a lot of my time in the field, but in reality, 95% of my time is spent keeping up with print production, gallery & client visits plus general administration.
 I'm forever pushing myself to deliver the best possible results & service I can.
-I love the challenge, but the time & investment is massive - to earn a living as an artist in NZ is far from easy!
+I love the challenge, but the time & investment is massive - to earn a living as a full time artist in New Zealand is not that simple!

 There is no doubt that we kiwis live in the finest little country in the world.
-NZ may look small on a map but we punch way above our weight in everything we do & our landscape packs more variety & grandeur into every corner than anywhere else.
-Not that it makes my job easy, one is never far from the ocean & that means one thing - every changing weather & plenty of the wet variety!
+New Zealand may look small on a map but we punch way above our weight in everything we do & our landscape packs more variety & grandeur into every corner than anywhere else.
+Not that it makes my job easy, one is never far from the ocean & that means one thing - every changing weather & plenty of liquid sunshine!

 Those moments when you happen to be in the right place at the right time are really rare, timing is critical & the light may only last for seconds.
 Whether it's wading through muddy mangroves or dangling from a tree for a better view, a degree of madness helps a lot!
 I strive hard to be original & capture iconic images that portray a unique moment in time.